 - Multiply the answers by 10 to get the length of the dinosaur from nose to the end of its tail.

-Look at the poster and try to interpret what was happening at this scene millions of years ago.
+Download and print the poster below.
+Follow the guiding questions to interpret what was happening at this scene millions of years ago.

-Children and students can recreate the stampede by standing in the varying directions seen through the footprints.
+Students can recreate the stampede by standing in the varying directions seen through the footprints!